Mikuriya Station (Shizuoka)

-Mikuriya Station (御厨駅, Mikuriya-eki) is a railway station in the city of Fukuroi, Shizuoka Prefecture, Japan, It is operated by the Central Japan Railway Company (JR Tōkai).
+Mikuriya Station (御厨駅, Mikuriya-eki) is a railway station in the city of Iwata, Shizuoka Prefecture, Japan, It is operated by the Central Japan Railway Company (JR Tōkai).

 Routes

 Mikuriya Station is served by the JR Tōkai Tōkaidō Main Line, and is located 242.7 km from the origin of the line in Tokyo.

 Station

 The station has two side platforms, each serving one track.

 Platforms

 History

 Mikuriya Station opened on 14 March 2020.
 The station is close to the factory and offices of Yamaha Motor Company, as well as Yamaha Stadium, home to J. League club Júbilo Iwata.